BentoBoxWorld/Converter/README.md

 *You remembered to make a backup of your data right?*

 0. Edit spigot.yml and change **timeout-time:** to something large, like 60000.
-1. Stop the server and add the Spigot 1.13.2 server jar to your server folder.
+1. Stop the server and add the Spigot 1.13.2 (or later) server jar to your server folder.
 2. Remove the ASkyBlock.jar from your plugins folder.
 Do NOT remove the ASkyBlock folder or worlds.
-3. Install BentoBox Version 1.5.0 (or higher) to your plugins folder.
+3. Install BentoBox Version 1.6.0 (or higher) to your plugins folder.
-4. Start the 1.13.2 server with the **--forceUpgrade** option.
+4. Start the new server with the **--forceUpgrade** option.
 This will upgrade all your worlds to the new format.
 5. After everything is fully loaded and you see the BentoBox logo, stop the server.
-6. Place the **BSkyBlock** addon, the **Warps** addon and the **a2b** addon into the BentoBox addons folder.
+6. Place the **BSkyBlock** addon, the **Warps** addon and the **Converter** addon into the BentoBox addons folder.
 7. Restart the server, again with the **--forceUpgrade** option.
 8. Once the server is loaded and you see the BentoBox logo, start conversion in the console by entering: **bsb convert**.
 9. After the conversion is complete, stop the server.
 VERY IMPORTANT.
 STOP THE SERVER!
 DO NOT RELOAD!!!
 This will register the correct world generator.
 10. Edit the BSkyBlock config.yml as you see fit in the settings.
 11. Edit spigot.yml and return **timeout-time:** to something small, like 60.
-12. (Optional) Remove the a2b addon and the default BSkyBlock world folders that were created.
+12. (Optional) Remove the converter addon and the default BSkyBlock world folders that were created.
-12. Restart the server.
+13. Restart the server.
 You do not need to use the forceUpgrade option any more.
 BSkyBlock addon will use the ASkyBlock world.

 **Note:** Bentobox uses PAPI for placeholders.
 If you are interested in using placeholders, read the wikis.